caiobrdaric/caiobrdaric/README.md

 ## Welcome to my lab 😎🤞
-* 📚  Computer Engineering Student at the Paulista University.
+* 📚  Bachelor of Computer Engineering
 * 🌍  I'm based in São Paulo
 * ✉️  You can contact me at [caiobrdaric@gmail.com](mailto:caiobrdaric@gmail.com)
 * 🧠  I'm learning C/C++, C# and Python